 It’s one of my favorite comfort foods and reminds me of my childhood.
 Who doesn’t love meatloaf?
-My mom’s was famous (well it was to me), and so I wanted to create it in a low carb version for my family to enjoy.
+My mom’s was famous (well it was to me), and so I wanted to create it in a low carb meatloaf for my family to enjoy.
 A cheese stuffed meatloaf sounds good, huh?
 Now we just have to make it without breadcrumbs or oats!

-Since we’re doing this grain-free, we need a binder.
+Since we’re doing this grain-free, we need a meatloaf binder.
 I’ve used almond flour with the eggs to help keep it all together.
 You can consider another low carb option too.
 The sauteed onions are the real winner in this recipe and are what made my mom’s so, so good.

-Stuffed Meatloaf Ingredients
+Keto Stuffed Meatloaf Ingredients

 Time for the Cheese!

-Line about 2/3 – 3/4 of the meat mixture in a loaf pan.
+Line about 2/3 – 3/4 of the beef in a loaf pan.
 Flatten it up the sides and make sure there’s a decent size cavity in the middle.
 As you can see in the next slide, we’re bringing in the cheese!!
 I’ve used provolone and a little left over gouda.
 You can use whatever works for you.